defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/65-modlishka.md

 }
 ```

-The `trackingParam` value is what modlishka uses to determine what visits belong to what users, we'll map this to `rid` since that is what Gophish uses by default.
+The `trackingParam` value is what Modlishka uses to determine what visits belong to what users, we'll map this to `rid` since that is what Gophish uses by default.

 Now we can add Modlishka to our docker compose services.